gogobook/my-asp-dot-net/ch6.md

 If the compiler finds an appropriate overload, it calls up the implementation of that operator.
-If it cannot find one, it checks whether there is any other overload for + that it can use as a best match—perhaps something with two parameters of other data types that can be implicitly converted to Vector instances.
+If it cannot find one, it checks whether there is any other overload for + that it can use as a best match——perhaps something with two parameters of other data types that can be implicitly converted to Vector instances.
 If the compiler cannot find a suitable overload, it raises a compilation error, just as it would if it could not find an appropriate overload for any other